List of Monster Musume characters: Merino

 A Pan who is having her home stay at a dairy farm alongside Cathyl, Ton, and Cott.
-She's a young woman with ram-like horns and rectangular pupils, whose body is covered in wool that needs to be sheared on occasion.
-She asks Kimihito to shear her (since coincidentally she was also too embarrassed to ask Cathyl) and after the ranch's owner brings in new helpers, she no longer has to worry about getting sheared.
-She appears at the Inter-species Cultural Exchange Exposition with Cathyl running a Milking Experience booth (milking cows and sheep, to Kimihito's relief).
+She's a young woman with ram-like horns and rectangular pupils, whose body is covered in wool that needs to be sheared periodically.
+She asks Kimihito to shear her, but after the ranch's owner brings in new helpers later on, she no longer has to worry about getting sheared.
+She appears at the Inter-species Cultural Exchange Exposition with Cathyl running the Milking Experience booth.
 She is next seen helping to run the Black Lily Innovations dairy farm with Cathyl.
-She tries to protect Kimihito when the Satyr girls start coming onto him (under the guise of getting him to teach them how to do housework and especially how to milk) by offering herself as a "test subject" to teach proper milking techniques.
+She tries to protect Kimihito when the Satyr girls start coming onto him by offering herself as a "test subject" to teach proper milking techniques.

 Cott & Ton

 A pair of Vegetable Lamb of Tartary twins who are having their home stay at a dairy farm alongside Cathyl and Merino.
-They're twins with tanned skin, small goat horns and rather mischievous dispositions.
-Similar to Merino, they have fleece-like cotton on their bodies that also needs to be sheared on occasion and after the ranch's owner brings in new helpers, they no longer have to worry about the problem.
+They're twins with tanned skin, small goat horns, and somewhat mischievous dispositions.
+Similar to Merino, they have fleece-like cotton on their bodies that also needs to be sheared on occasion, and no longer have to worry about the problem after the ranch owner brings in new helpers.

 Liz and Kinu

 A pair of rather dim-witted agents from a private security company in charge of protecting V.I.P. liminals.
 Liz is a Lizard and, like Draco, has scales and a lizard tail, while Kinu is an Oni: tall with reddish skin and two short horns.
 While Liz chides Kinu for being foolish, she's no better herself since she's a terrible driver.
 They were hired to guard someone classified as "X.O." and believed that person was Suu, so they carried her around throughout the day.
-When they believed they were being followed by Lala, they hid with Kimihito inside a locker and later confronted Draco and Lilith, only to be stopped by Ms. Smith.
-It turns out that the person they were actually hired to protect was Mero (メロ), and she motivates them into not giving up in their jobs.
+When they believed Lala was following them, they hid with Kimihito inside a locker and later confronted Draco and Lilith, only to be stopped by Ms. Smith.
+It turns out that the person they were actually hired to protect was Mero (メロ), and she motivates them not to give up on their jobs.
 They also enjoy playing role-playing games.